Skip to main content

 A Feature Service provides:

-• A REST API to access feature values at the time of prediction
+• An HTTP API to access feature values at the time of prediction

 • A one-line method call to rapidly construct training data for user-specified timestamps and labels